What to see in France

 Saint-Tropez dans le Var

 Located in the beautiful Provence-Alpes-Côte d'Azur region, the Var owes its name to the coastal river that no longer waters its territory.
-Ranking second among the departments with the most preserved natural areas, the Var is not short of rocky and wild creeks, fine sandy beaches and more than 340,000 hectares of forest, making it the most wooded department in France after the Landes.
-The hinterland is also a treasure trove of charming, quiet villages, natural sites and Provençal cuisine.
-Enough to satisfy lovers of magnificent landscapes during a camping holiday.
+Ranking second among the départements with the most unspoilt natural areas, the Var is not short of wild rocky coves, magnificent beaches such as Pampelonne, and more than 340,000 hectares of forest, making it the most wooded département in France after the Landes.
+The hinterland is also a treasure trove of quiet, charming villages, natural sites and Provençal cuisine.
+The region's Mediterranean climate also makes for a pleasant stay.
+There's something for everyone who loves magnificent scenery on a camping holiday.

 Campsites in the Var